isomerpages/imda-codesg/_infocomm-media-clubs-cca/LEAD: Acquire Leadership Skills.md

 permalink: /infocomm-media-clubs-cca/lead
 description: ""
 ---
+## LEAD: Acquire Leadership Skills

 <a name="top"></a>
-## APPOINTMENT OF EMERGING TECH SPECIALIST AND TECH FOR GOOD CHAMPION
+### APPOINTMENT OF EMERGING TECH SPECIALIST AND TECH FOR GOOD CHAMPION

 ##### To provide more opportunities for students, IMDA will be minting two new leadership roles for secondary 2 members.